eclipse-hono/hono/demo-certs/README.md

 ### Provided Keys and Certificates

 You can find the example keys, certificates and key stores in the `certs` folder.
-They have been generated using teh `create_certs.sh` shell script.
+They have been generated using the `create_certs.sh` shell script.
 You can run that script from the command line in order to either *refresh* the example keys (i.e. extend their validity period) or you can adapt the script to your needs and create your own custom keys and certificates to be used with your Hono installation.

 The script creates the following keys and certificates: